Aethylred/puppet-apaxy/README.md

 [![GPL3](http://www.gnu.org/graphics/gplv3-127x51.png)]](http://www.gnu.org/licenses)

-This file is part of the blank-blank Puppet module.
+This file is part of the apaxy Puppet module.

-The blank-blank Puppet module is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The apaxy Puppet module is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The blank-blank Puppet module is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The apaxy Puppet module is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with the blank-blank Puppet module.
+You should have received a copy of the GNU General Public License along with the apaxy Puppet module.
 If not, see <http://www.gnu.org/licenses/>.